marwankau/cpit210-course-project/README.md

 ### 8-bit parallel binary Adder:
 The main purpose of 8-bit binary Adder is to add two eight bits binary with each other.
 I use A and B as the eight bits and it is connected with a splitter.
 The reason for the splitter is to take one input and return eight outputs.
 Also, there is an eight Full Adder each Full Adder is connected to one A and one B, and it’s also connected by Cin.
 In the output, there will be eight sum and one Cout.
 The sum will be connected to a splitter.
 The purpose of the splitter is to take input of eight sum and return one sum.

+For example:
-For example, if A=00000110 and B=00000101 sum=00001011.
+- A=00000110 + B=00000101
+- Sum=00001011

 #### Components:
 - Full Adder